tensorflow/swift/docs/AutomaticDifferentiation.md

 order to support higher-order differentiation with sound semantics and predictable behavior in Swift, we need to teach the compiler to carefully emit diagnostics and reject malformed cases.

-### Differentiating opaque closures and dynamic method dispatch

-Statically differentiating a function requires the body of the function to be visible to the compiler.
-However, this limits the expressiveness of differential operators.
-For example, users can't apply `#gradient` to a function argument that has a function type because the compiler can't always see into the body of the original function.
-One option is to introduce a new function convention - which causes function pointers to carry their primal and adjoint with them.
-This enables the compiler to directly call the primal and the adjoint, without the need to see into the function declaration.

 ### Forward mode